Chinese as a foreign language: History

 The interpretation of the Chinese language in the West began with some misunderstandings.
 Since the earliest appearance of Chinese characters in the West, the belief that written Chinese was ideographic prevailed.
 Such a belief led to Athanasius Kircher's conjecture that Chinese characters were derived from the Egyptian hieroglyphs, China being a colony of Egypt.
 John Webb, the British architect, went a step further.
 In a Biblical vein similar to Kircher's, he tried to demonstrate that Chinese was the Primitive or Adamic language.
 In his An Historical Essay Endeavoring a Probability That the Language of the Empire of China Is the Primitive Language (1669), he suggested that Chinese was the language spoken before the confusion of tongues.

 Inspired by these ideas, Leibniz and Bacon, among others, dreamt of inventing a characteristica universalis modelled on Chinese.
 Thus wrote Bacon:

 Leibniz placed high hopes on the Chinese characters:

 The serious study of the language in the West began with missionaries coming to China during the late 16th century.
 Among the first were the Italian Jesuits, Michele Ruggieri and Matteo Ricci.
 They mastered the language without the aid of any grammar books or dictionaries, and are often viewed as the first Western sinologists.
 Ruggieri set up a school in Macau, which was the first for teaching foreigners Chinese and translated part of the Great Learning into Latin.
 This was the first translation of a Confucian classic into any European language.
 He also wrote a religious tract in Chinese, the first Chinese book written by a Westerner.
 Matteo Ricci brought Western sciences to China, and became a prolific Chinese writer.
 With his wide command of the language, Ricci impressed the Chinese literati and was accepted as one of them, much to the advantage of his missionary work.
-Several scientific works he authored or co-authored were collected in the Siku Quanshu, the imperial collection of Chinese classics.
+Several scientific works he authored or co-authored were collected in the Complete Library of the Four Treasuries, the imperial collection of Chinese classics.
 Some of his religious works were listed in the collection's bibliography, but not collected.